Loyalty is one of the most desirable traits in any dog, but the level of loyalty demonstrated by different breeds and individuals varies greatly.

 Like many other loyal breeds, shelties are sensitive and intelligent.
 They have worked alongside humans in a variety of contexts, including shepherding and guarding crops from thieves.

-Most Sheltie owners become lifelong devotees to the breed in only a short time, and love their intelligence and loving nature.
-However, Shelties do present a few challenges, especially as it relates to their long coat, which sheds heavily.
+Most sheltie owners become lifelong devotees to the breed in only a short time, and love their intelligence and loving nature.
+However, shelties (and most sheltie mixes) do present a few challenges, especially as it relates to their long coat, which sheds heavily.